GatoGraphQL/ExtensionStarter/README.md

 - Update the root `composer.json` with the new packages
 - Update the root `phpstan.neon` with the new packages

-## Architecture of the Extension Starter

-`GatoGraphQL/ExtensionStarter` is a [monorepo](https://css-tricks.com/from-a-single-repo-to-multi-repos-to-monorepo-to-multi-monorepo/#aa-stage-3-monorepo), containing the codebase for not only 1, but multiple extension plugins for Gato GraphQL (and also their packages).

-`GatoGraphQL/ExtensionStarter` is also a [multi-monorepo](https://css-tricks.com/from-a-single-repo-to-multi-repos-to-monorepo-to-multi-monorepo/#aa-stage-4-multi-monorepo), containing the source code of the main Gato GraphQL plugin, hosted under the [`GatoGraphQL/GatoGraphQL`](https://github.com/GatoGraphQL/GatoGraphQL) monorepo, as a Git submodule.

-The monorepo is managed via the [Monorepo Builder](https://github.com/symplify/monorepo-builder).

-Read about the benefits of using the multi-monorepo approach on section [Why a Multi-monorepo](#why-a-multi-monorepo) below.

 ## Why a Multi-monorepo